 1. Demonstrate your passion, motivation and understanding of the course/role you are applying for

 Our Teacher Training team says, “Training to become a teacher allows you to understand how children or young people learn and develop.
 Your personal statement should clearly show your passion to make a positive change in a child's life.
-Work experience within a school is not an essential requirement when applying, however for you to be able to make a decision on which sector you wish to teach in, we would recommend visiting or shadowing both Primary and Secondary sectors.
-There isn't one thing that we are looking for in your application, it's a mixture of passion and willingness to be the best teacher you can be after you graduate.
-Show us that you have been pro-active and researched the sector, this will show your enthusiasm to learn and develop.”
+Work experience within a school is not an essential requirement when applying, however, for you to be able to make a decision on which sector you wish to teach in, we would recommend visiting or shadowing both primary and secondary sectors.
+There isn't one thing that we are looking for in your application; it's a mixture of passion and willingness to be the best teacher you can be after you graduate.
+Show us that you have been pro-active and researched the sector, as this will show your enthusiasm to learn and develop.”

 Your personal statement should evidence a clear understanding of the course and show an informed choice of course and career.
-If the course you are applying for is vocational, demonstrate an insight of the opportunities and the demands and challenges of entering your chosen profession and a realistic insight of how you may develop.
+If the course you're applying for is vocational, demonstrate an insight of the opportunities and the demands and challenges of entering your chosen profession and a realistic insight into how you may develop.

-2. Reach out to practicing staff or students
+2. Reach out to practising staff or students

 An alternative to work experience is to reach out to staff and current students working in and studying your chosen profession.
-Remember that you will be spending several years at university, particularly if you are planning to study a course such as medicine, so you want to be sure that this is the right path for you.
+Remember, you will be spending several years at university, particularly if you are planning to study a course such as medicine, so you want to be sure that this is the right path for you.
 Staff and students are often keen to share their advice and support and can give you real insight into a profession.
 They can share with you the current challenges of the sector, the realities of the role and answer any questions you may have.
 Forums such as The Student Room are great for connecting with current and prospective students.
-You could also sign up to university Open Days, where staff and students are available to chat to – sign up to the next University of Sunderland Open Day to find out more.
+You could also sign up to university Open Days, where staff and students are available to chat to.

 3. Keep up to date with current affairs

-If the course you are applying for requires an interview as part of its entry requirements, it is likely you will be asked questions about current affairs in that sector, so it may be worth including some of your research in your personal statement (remembering that you only get 4000 characters!).
+If the course you're applying for requires an interview as part of its entry requirements, it's likely you will be asked questions about current affairs in that sector, so it may be worth including some of your research in your personal statement (remembering that you only get 4,000 characters!).
 Consider researching topics such as the key challenges being faced in the sector, how the profession you are applying for has changed and adapted over time, and policy and guideline updates.
 Draw inspiration from news stories and research the relevant professional body as they will often keep their websites up to date with the latest information.

 If you find a way to link the course you are applying for to current affairs, discuss what you have found interesting about that topic and explain how it has inspired your career choice.
-By linking the course to current affairs, you will be demonstrating your critical thinking skills, a key skill you will develop at university and will be useful to you upon graduation as employers value this skill.
+By doing this, you will be demonstrating your critical thinking, a key skill you will develop at university and will be useful to you upon graduation as it is highly valued by employers.

 4. Do some further reading

-A simple way to gain more insight into the course/profession you are applying for is to do some further reading around the subject, which will help you demonstrate your knowledge and understanding when you come to write your personal statement.
-This will show admissions tutors that you are well informed and are passionate about learning more about the subject, which is a sign you will be a good student.
+A simple way to gain more insight into the course/role you are applying for is to do some further reading around the subject, which will help you demonstrate your knowledge and understanding when you come to write your personal statement.
+This will show admissions tutors that you're well informed and passionate about learning more about the subject, which is a sign you will be a good student.

 Your reading can include textbooks, newspaper websites, professional body websites, relevant forums and even subject-related content on social media.
 Podcasts are becoming an increasingly popular medium for sharing and consuming information in an easy-to-digest format and could inform your further reading.
 Try to find ones where the host or guest is an expert in the field you are applying for – many podcast platforms will bring up a list of relevant podcast episodes if you search for a certain name.

-Consider getting in touch with the university you are applying for and asking for some recommended reading or speak to your teachers and careers advisors who should be able to direct you.
+Consider getting in touch with the university you are applying for and ask for some recommended reading, or speak to your teachers and careers advisors who should be able to direct you.

-If you need further advice or support with your personal statement, why not join one of our personal statement clinics or get in touch to arrange a 1-2-1 meeting with a member of our friendly and knowledgeable student recruitment team: email@example.com
+If you need further advice or support with your personal statement, why not join one of our personal statement clinics or get in touch to arrange a 1-2-1 meeting with a member of our friendly and knowledgeable student recruitment team?
+Email us at email@example.com

 Published: 3 November 2020